+- Band Chant

+- Situational Sideline/Cheer

+- Fight Song

-- Junior High / Middle School 5+ Members - B. School/Organization Representation Refer to same section above.
+- B. School/Organization Representation Refer to same section(s) above.

 Uniforms - Refer to same section above.
 Uniform Distractions - Refer to same section above.
 Shoes - Refer to same section above.
 Make-Up - Refer to same section above.
 Hair - Refer to same section above.

-Appropriateness of Choreography, Music, Words and Outfitting - Refer to same section above.

-C. Competition Area - Unique to Game Day

-- Participants may enter from outside the competition area for their performance. - All permitted skills (stunts, pyramids, tumbling etc.) must be performed on the competition mat. - Competitions comply with the NFHS & USA Cheer surface ruling that school-based programs may not compete on a spring floor.
-The approximate floor size will be a traditional mat of 54' (feet) wide by 42' (feet) deep 9 strips. - Tossing, throwing or other projecting of any type of object outside the competition floor and/or into the crowd is not allowed. - Poms, signs, flags, megaphones and/or banners may be placed or dropped outside the competition area by a team member. - D. Music Rules/Restrictions Refer to same section above.
+- C. Appropriateness of Choreography, Music, Words and Outfitting Refer to same section above. - D. Competition Area Unique to Game Day - Participants may enter from outside the competition area for their performance. - All permitted skills (stunts, pyramids, tumbling etc.) must be performed on the competition mat. - Competitions comply with the NFHS & USA Cheer surface ruling that school-based programs may not compete on a spring floor.
+Approximate floor size will be a traditional mat of 54' (feet) wide by 42' (feet) deep - 9 strips. - Tossing, throwing or other projecting of any type of object outside the competition floor and/or into the crowd is not allowed. - Poms, signs, flags, megaphones and/or banners may be placed outside the competition area by a team member.

+E. Music - Refer to same section above.